 67. Holmes DR, Jr., Alkhouli M, Reddy V. Left Atrial Appendage Occlusion for The Unmet Clinical Needs of Stroke Prevention in Nonvalvular Atrial Fibrillation.
 Mayo Clin Proc 2019;94:864-874.

-very

 Figure 1.
+Stages of chronic kidney disease.
+Colors depict risk of progression, morbidity and mortality.
+Green (low risk), Yellow (moderate risk), Orange (high risk) and Red (very high risk).
+ACR - Albumin-to-creatinine ratio, GFR - glomerular filtration rate

+Figure 2.
 Pathophysiology of the increased thrombotic risk in coexistent CKD and AF.
 Alterations in the three components of Virchow’s triad contribute to the increased risk of thromboembolism in coexistent CKD and AF.
 Altered pro-thrombotic blood constituents and increased platelet activity create a hypercoagulable state.
 Alterations in atrial anatomy and contractility, activation of the renin - angiotensin - aldosterone system and altered vessel wall contractility secondary to inflammation result in deranged hemodynamics.
 Injury and dysfunction of the cardiac muscle and vascular endothelium predisposes to thrombus formation.
 There is significant interplay between the individual effectors and the components of the triad.